Goals and Course Topics

 The major is structured to give our students sufficient background in correctional strategies, agency and case management, psychology of violence and threat assessment that effectively augment the knowledge and skills they develop in the criminal justice core curriculum.
 A strong emphasis is placed on providing the latest perspectives on offender reentry, population management strategies, offender motivation, theory and policy that will provide you with the requisite educational foundation to effect positive outcomes in offender management.

 Our faculty’s extensive experience offers you an innovative blend of theory and practice that is crucial for effective professional education.
-In addition, our faculty take you into the field and let you explore the correctional environment first-hand, which allows you to gain a better understanding of the classroom instruction.

 Online: Two 7-week terms per semester starting in January, March, May, July, August and October